Rupert Guinness, 2nd Earl of Iveagh: Post-war

 For several years the Forestry Commission had coveted parts of Elveden Estate for extending Thetford Forest, but Lord Iveagh's success with farming brought a settlement in his favour in 1952.

 It was during Rupert's management that the Guinness World Records started.
 The brewery was always on the look-out for good promotional ideas to bring the Guinness name to the public's attention.
 One of these ideas came about when Sir Hugh Beaver, then the managing director, went on a shooting party in 1951.
 He became involved in an argument about which was the fastest game bird in Europe, the golden plover or the grouse, and he realised that a book, published by Guinness, that supplied answers to this sort of question might prove popular.
 Sir Hugh's idea became reality when the McWhirter twins, Norris and Ross, who had been running a fact-finding agency in London, were commissioned to compile what became the Guinness Book of Records.
 The first edition was published in 1955 and went to the top of the British best-seller lists by Christmas that same year.

 Since then Guinness World Records has become a household name and the book has sold more than 80 million copies in 77 different countries and 38 different languages.
 It has also prompted successful television shows around the world, and the launch of the guinnessworldrecords.com website in the year 2000.

-Rupert became a Knight of the Garter KG in 1955.
+Rupert became a Knight Companion of the Garter KG in 1955.

 He retired from Guinness in 1962 in favour of his grandson, Lord Elveden and was elected FRS in March 1964 at ninety for his services to science and agriculture.
 Lord Iveagh died in his sleep at his house in Woking, Surrey, 14 September 1967.